Elias Motsoaledi: Trade union movement

-Role in ANC and SACP
+ANC and SACP

-A lifelong member of the South African Communist Party and the ANC, he played a central role in many campaigns, including the Defiance Campaign of 1952, the year he was first banned.
+A lifelong member of the South African Communist Party and the African National Congress (ANC), he played a central role in many campaigns, including the Defiance Campaign of 1952, the year he was first banned.
 He joined the ANC in 1948, and in June he was elected as a branch secretary.
 Detained during the 1960 State of Emergency, he was imprisoned for four months.
 When he was released, he went underground and worked for Umkhonto we Sizwe by joining it in 1962.
-After 26 years on Robben Island, Motsoaledi was released from prison on 15 October 1989 along with five others.
-During the July 1991 National Conference, Motsoaledi was elected to the National Executive Committee (NEC) of the ANC.